marsyg/marsyg/README.md

 * **Chat App:** Built a real-time chat application using React, Node.js, and Socket.io.
 * **GenAI Project:** Currently working on a project leveraging the power of Generative AI.
 * **Chrome Extension:** Developed a Chrome Extension to enhance my browsing experience.
+* **FormX:** Form X is an AI-powered form builder leveraging the Gemini API to create dynamic, customizable, and intelligent forms effortlessly.

 **Learning:**